 Restricted Stock.
 Restricted stock is common stock that is subject to restrictions, including a prohibition against transfer and a substantial risk of forfeiture, until the end of a "restricted period" during which the grantee must satisfy certain time or performance-based vesting conditions.
 If the grantee does not satisfy the vesting conditions by the end of the restricted period, the restricted stock is forfeited.
-During the restricted period, the holder of restricted stock has the rights and privileges of a regular stockholder, except that the restricted stock are paid only if and when such shares become free of restrictions on transferability and forfeitability that apply to such shares.
+During the restricted period, the holder of restricted stock has the rights and privileges of a regular stockholder, except that the restrictions set forth in the applicable award agreement apply, and that any dividends we declare and pay with respect to shares of restricted stock are paid only if and when such shares become free of restrictions on transferability and forfeitability that apply to such shares.